 When "1" is written to the WDEN register, the watchdog timer starts count operation.
 When "0" is written, the watchdog timer does not count and does not generate the interrupt (NMI).
-At initial reset, this register is set to "1".

 WDRST: Watchdog timer reset (FF07H•D0)

 Resets the watchdog timer.